tmtsoftware/csw/docs/src/main/services/config.md

 Creating `adminAPI` requires instance of `TokenFactory`. `TokenFactory` has a `getToken` method which returns a raw access token string which is used by the config client to provide access to the Config Server.
-For more details, refer bottom section on @ref:[Admin Protected Routes](./config.md#admin-protected-routes)
+For more details, refer to bottom section on @ref:[Admin Protected Routes](./config.md#admin-protected-routes)

 @@@